schef/schef.github.io/_posts/27-12-2014-masterclass-5.md

 Some of the exercises that were going to do are hearing exercises and some are singing exercises.
 When your doing a hearing exercises you just listen, you don't sing the tone.
 We don't wanna start judging pitches with our voice.
 We wanna learn the pitch by hearing.

-Were going to divide our exercises into three main categories.
+Were going to divide our exercises into three main categories:

 1. solo keyboards
 2. solo guitar